Vinay07k/Simple_Calculator/README.md

 # A Simple Calculator
-A simple calculator using HTML, CSS and Javascript
+A simple calculator using HTML, CSS and Javascript.

 This is a simple calculator functionality achieved using Javascript.
 The logic is very simple with the minimum lines of code possible.